 Head of Veterinary Services, Royal Zoological Society of Scotland

-Dr Girling has been a Royal College of Veterinary Surgeons (RCVS) Recognised Specialist in Zoo and Wildlife Medicine since 2003 and a EBVS® European Veterinary Specialist in Zoo Health Management since its creation in 2012.
+Professor Girling has been a Royal College of Veterinary Surgeons (RCVS) Recognised Specialist in Zoo and Wildlife Medicine since 2003 and a EBVS® European Veterinary Specialist in Zoo Health Management since its creation in 2012.
 He is a past president of the British Veterinary Zoological Society and the European College of Zoological Medicine.
 In 2013 Dr Girling set up the first UK European College training centre at the Royal Zoological Society for Scotland in Zoo Health Management to train the next generation of specialist veterinary surgeons in zoo and wildlife medicine.
 He has authored and co-authored over 150 publications around veterinary medicine of non-domestic/wild animals including many standard textbooks for veterinary medicine.
 He was made a Fellow of the Royal Society of Biology in 2012 and a Fellow of the RCVS for Meritorious Contributions to the Profession in 2016.
-Dr Girling is currently Head of Veterinary Services to the RZSS, Chair of DEFRA’s Zoo Experts Committee and an Honorary Clinical Associate Professor to Glasgow University’s Veterinary School and a Visiting Professor to the University of the Highlands and Islands.
+Professor Girling is currently Head of Veterinary Services to the RZSS, Chair of DEFRA’s Zoo Experts Committee, an Honorary Clinical Associate Professor to Glasgow University’s Veterinary School and a Visiting Professor to the University of the Highlands and Islands.

 Chief Superintendent at the Scottish SPCA